Supermarine Spitfire (Griffon-powered variants): Mk XIX (Mk 19) (types 389 and 390)

 The first Mk XIXs entered service in May 1944, and by the end of the war the type had virtually replaced the earlier Mk XI.
 A total of 225 were built with production ceasing in early 1946, but they were used in front line RAF service until April 1954.

 In 1951, Hainan Island (People's Republic of China) was targeted at the behest of US Naval Intelligence for RAF overflights, using Spitfire PR Mk 19s based at Kai Tak Airport in Hong Kong.
 The last operational sortie by a Mk 19 was in 1963 when one was used in battle trials against an English Electric Lightning to determine how best a Lightning should engage piston-engined aircraft.
-This information was needed in case RAF Lightnings might have to engage P-51 Mustangs in the Indonesian conflict of the time.
+This information was needed in case RAF Lightnings might have to engage North American P-51 Mustangs in the Indonesian conflict of the time.

 Mk XX (type 366)

 Mark XX was given to the original Mk IV Griffon engine prototype DP845 to avoid confusion with the retitled Spitfire PR Mk IVs.

 The second Mk XX, DP851, initially had a Griffon II engine and made its first flight in August 1942.
 In December, it was refitted with a Griffon 61 and re-designated as a Mk 21 initial prototype.